nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 ## Style Checks and Tests

-We haven't implemented any functionality tests yet.
+We haven't implemented any functional tests yet.
 Feel free to contribute.
 However, we check code style with `luacheck`!
 Please install luacheck and activate our `pre-push` hook to automatically check style before every push: